-20. "In re: Application for Original Registration of Title of Lot 7370-A-Pt, CAD 704-D, Malay Cadastre, with an area of 134 square meters, located at Manoc-Manoc, Boracay Island, Malay, Aklan", LRC No. 37-M, Municipal Circuit Trial Court, Buruanga-Malay, Aklan
+15. "In re: Application for Original Registration of Title of Lot 7370-A-Pt, CAD 704-D, Malay Cadastre, with an area of 134 square meters, located at Manoc-Manoc, Boracay Island, Malay, Aklan", LRC No. 37-M, Municipal Circuit Trial Court, Buruanga-Malay, Aklan

-This is an application for title over real property of the Company in Boracay Island covering land designated as Lot No. 7370-A-Pt (102 Pt), located at Sitio Sugod, Manoc-Manoc, Boracay Island, Malay, Aklan with an assessed value in the amount of Php630.00, issued effectivity of assessment for the year 2024.
+This is an application for title over real property of the Company in Boracay Island covering land designated as Lot No. 7370-A-Pt (102 Pt), located at Sitio Sugod, Manoc-Manoc, Boracay Island, Malay, Aklan.